 |HARRY "Boom Boom Sweets" LEVINE (Kuzma)

 He believes that laughter may be the only medicine that everyone can afford.
 After years of analysis, his theory on comedy can be summed up as follows: Quantity.
 In 1984, he founded Citizens Band which performs satirical and political music throughout the land.
 A short-lived job in an apple orchard blossomed into a fascination with juggling.
 This led to joining the Mud Bay Jugglers in 1995 and performing with the trio at theatres and festivals throughout North America.
 He can sometimes be spotted boom-booming on the stand-up bass with the Tune Stranglers who joyously play hot old-timey jazz from the '20s and '30s.
 Harry lives in Seattle where he adores his partner, Anne.

-Only months away from earning his B.A. in music, Jeremy Perkins spends most of his time studying hard for his semi-official degree in juggling, merrymaking, and impressing beautiful women.
+Spends most of his time studying hard for a semi-official graduate degree in juggling, merrymaking, and impressing beautiful women.
 He enjoys Italian cuisine, balancing things on his face, and short walks on the beach.
-He is thrilled to be performing with The Flying Karamazov Brothers, where he can finally put his odd talents to good use.
+He is thrilled to be working with The Flying Karamazov Brothers, where he can finally put his odd talents to good use.

 |AMIEL MARTIN (Mitka)|